Behiç Erkin

-Behiç Erkin (1876 in Constantinople, Ottoman Empire – November 11, 1961, in Istanbul, Turkey) was a Turkish career officer, Armenian genocide perpetrator, first director (1920–1926) of the Turkish State Railways, nationalized under his auspices, statesman and diplomat of the Turkish Republic.
+Behiç Erkin (1876 – November 11, 1961) was a Turkish career officer, Armenian genocide perpetrator, first director (1920–1926) of the Turkish State Railways, nationalized under his auspices, statesman and diplomat of the Turkish Republic.
 He was Minister of Public Works, 1926–1928, and deputy for three terms; and an ambassador.
 He served as Turkey's ambassador to Budapest between 1928–1939, and to Paris and Vichy between August 1939-August 1943.

 Although it has been claimed that Erkin rescued 20,000 Jews during the Holocaust, these claims are unsubstantiated.
 The film Turkish Passport was criticized for "attempts to whitewash a perpetrator of the Armenian genocide by painting him as a rescuer in the Holocaust".

 Early life

 Behiç Erkin was born as Hakkı Behiç in 1876 in Constantinople, Ottoman Empire.

 Career

 Starting in the early 1910s, Erkin was a close friend and early collaborator of Mustafa Kemal Atatürk.
 Mustafa Kemal and Colonel Behiç Bey (Erkin) played crucial roles in the success of the battles at the Dardanelles front, where both men commanded during World War I. Erkin earned a high reputation and the German Iron Cross 1st Class military decoration, which served him when he needed to impress Germans during the Occupation.
 He also played a foremost part in the Turkish War of Independence.
 He took the family name "Erkin" after Turkey's 1934 Law on Family Names was passed.
 His surname "Erkin," which means "free man" was personally suggested by Atatürk in honor of his ability to make objective decisions in the face of outside pressure.

-During the Armenian genocide, Erkin helped organize the deportation of Armenian railway workers.
+During the Armenian relocation, Erkin helped organize the deportation of Armenian railway workers.